rprinz08/arty-s7-multinic/readme.md

 The default LiteX Liteeth RMII MAC operates with the clock of a 50MHz PLL it instantiates assuming that it must provide the clock to the PHY.
-As the PHY modules use their own oscillator a patch was needed to control (disable) the creation of a clock (see Caveats below).
+As the PHY modules use their own oscillator the corresponding clock pads are set to Null in the code so that the external clock will be used.

 To synchronize the MAC with the PHY the PHYs clock can be used as input to the MAC instead of the default 50MHz PLL clock output.
-It would even be possible to clock the MAC with its internal, and the PHY with its own clock and, as long as both clocks do not differ too much it will work.
-But more reliable would be synced clocks.

 On Xilinx Spartan7 FPGAs only the positive (P) version of clock capable (CC) pins can be used as they are internally special wired